 - negotiating 'pairs' from opposing parties, so that numbers between the government and opposition are kept in balance if members of parliament are absent.

 In the House of Representatives, whips sit in the back row behind their party.
 In the Senate, whips sit among their party and towards the President.
-In both cases, the whips are positioned in the chamber so that they are able to see who is present and what is happening among party members.
+In both cases, the whips are given seats so they can see who is present and what is happening among party members.

-Whips are quite visible as they move around the chamber speaking to colleagues, organising the business of the party and making decisions with opposing party whips, the Clerks, the President or the Speaker.
+Whips are quite visible as they move around speaking to colleagues, organising the business of the party and making decisions with opposing party whips, the Clerks, the President or the Speaker.

 The term 'whip' comes from the sport of fox-hunting in England.
 The whipper-in was the person who whipped all the hunting hounds into a pack, pointed them in the right direction to chase the fox and ensured that the pack did not stray.
 The use of the term 'whip' may date back as far as the seventeenth century in the British Parliament.

 Party whips counting the votes in a division in the Senate.

 A woman and a man stand on either side of the Clerk's table in the Senate.
 There are people sitting at the central table.

 Permission should be sought from DPS AUSPIC for third-party or commercial uses of this image.
 To contact DPS AUSPIC email: email@example.com or phone: 02 6277 3342.